mnellemann/syslogd/README.md

 # Syslog Director

-All received messages are written to *stdout* and/or forwarded to remote logging destinations.
+All received messages are written to *stdout* and/or forwarded to one or more remote logging destinations.

 Supported incoming message formats are:
 - Syslog RFC5424 - TCP and UDP